-- Subject to the stated investment objective of the Scheme, the Scheme propose to invest predominantly in equity and equity related securities.
+- Subject to the stated investment objective of the Scheme, the Scheme propose to invest in equity and equity related securities.
 Equity instruments by nature are volatile and prone to price fluctuations on a daily basis due to both macro and micro factors.
 Trading volumes, settlement periods and transfer procedures may restrict the liquidity of these investments.
 Different segments of financial markets have different settlement periods and such periods may be extended significantly by unforeseen circumstances.
-The inability of the Scheme to make intended securities' purchases due to settlement problems could cause the Scheme to miss certain investment opportunities. - The Scheme may also use various derivative products from time to time, as would be available and permitted by SEBI, in an attempt to protect the value of the portfolio and enhance Unit holders' interest. - In the event that the investible funds of more than 65% of the total proceeds of the Scheme are not invested in equity shares of domestic companies, the tax provisions as applicable for equity schemes may not be available to the Scheme.
-This is however subject to change as per Income Tax laws of India. - Scheme's performance may differ from the benchmark index to the extent of the investments held in the debt segment, as per the investment pattern indicated under normal circumstances. - Liquidity risk can be defined as inability of the fund manager to exit securities at their fair value in the secondary market whenever there is a need to generate cash.
+The inability of the Scheme to make intended securities' purchases due to settlement problems could cause the Scheme to miss certain investment opportunities.
+In the view of the Fund Manager, investing in Mid and Small Cap stocks are riskier than investing in Large Cap Stocks. - As the scheme may invest in stocks of different countries, the portfolio shall be exposed to the political, economic and social risks with respect to each country.
+However, the investment manager shall ensure that his exposure to each country is limited so that the portfolio is not exposed to one country.
+Investments in various economies will also diversify and reduce this risk. - The fund will be exposed to settlement risk, as different countries have different settlement periods. - The Scheme may also use various derivative products from time to time, as would be available and permitted by SEBI, in an attempt to protect the value of the portfolio and enhance Unitholders' interest. - In the event that the investible funds of more than 65% of the total proceeds of the Scheme are not invested in equity shares of domestic companies, the tax provisions as applicable for equity schemes may not be available to the Scheme.
+This is however subject to change as per Income Tax laws of India. - Scheme's performance may differ from the benchmark index to the extent of the investments held in the debt segment, as per the investment pattern indicated under normal circumstances.

+Liquidity risk can be defined as inability of the fund manager to exit securities at their fair value in the secondary market whenever there is a need to generate cash.
 Equity and equity related instruments are subject to liquidity risk.
 Liquidity risk is generally observed to be elevated in mid and small cap stocks than in large cap stocks.
-The scheme may have exposure to mid and small cap stocks which usually have a higher impact cost.
+The scheme may have some exposure to mid and small cap stocks which usually have a higher impact cost.
 HSBC monitors liquidity risk on an ongoing basis for both assets and liability side.